dbhat/VirtualCL/Assignments/data-center/datacenter-wiki.md

 * Add the following entry in the file:
 >192.168.1.15    example.com

  By doing this, a domain name is assigned to the alais ip for the servers.
+Download the sample file from emmy9.casa.umass.edu/FCC_3-26-2013.pptx on the server nodes at the location /var/www.
+Later, download requests for this file will be sent from the clients through oedl scripts.

 ## Verification of data-center functionality